Health of the Market (5/27/2023)

 Stock Market Action

 [NC] The large-capitalization S&P 500 index is shown with its gray Bollinger Bands below.
 The bands are two standard deviations above & below a 20-day simple moving average.
 When the price goes above or near the edge of the upper Bollinger Band a downswing in price is likely as the market is overbought.
 Similarly, when the price goes below the lower band, the market is oversold, and an upswing is likely.
 The 14-day RSI is a measure of the price momentum.
-Above 50 indicates positive momentum.
+Below 50 indicates negative momentum.
 A divergence with price is an indication that the price trend is likely to change.

-Small-cap stocks, represented by the iShares Russell 2000 Small Cap ETF (IWM), are not typically traded by computerized programs.
+[NC] Small-cap stocks, represented by the iShares Russell 2000 Small Cap ETF (IWM), are not typically traded by computerized programs.
 They are traded by individuals and as such offer us a look at what individual investors are thinking instead of the big trading firms.
 Small caps hitting a new low tells us investors are selling, continuously selling.
 Not a good thing for the stock market looking forward.
+From FibTimer.com.

 [NC] Sector investing via exchange traded funds (ETFs) is popular.
 The traders rotate between sectors.
 To see how some popular sector ETFs are doing, click here for the Candle Glance of two-month charts.
 The charts include the StockCharts Technical Ranking (SCTR).
 The sector ETFs used in the Candle Glance are these.